Directed Study Pathway Curriculum Advantages

 Some of these advantages and some special characteristics of the DSP are:

-• DSP helps in turning students into “lifelong learners,” reinforcing learning skills needed throughout a physician’s career.
-The program is especially suited for students who possess skills in self-education and time management, and in particular, the ability to efficiently learn without a constant direction from faculty.
+• DSP helps students become “lifelong learners,” reinforcing learning skills needed throughout a physician’s career.
+The program is especially suited for students who possess skills in self-education and time management, and in particular, the ability to efficiently learn on their own.
 All of these are important professional assets to the practicing physician and define “lifelong learners.”
 It should be noted that there is no statistical evidence that demonstrates superiority of any pathway; however, after completing the curriculum, most DSP students do believe that the DSP curriculum aids them in developing learning skills that are necessary for an effective clinical educational experience during their OMS III and OMS IV years of medical school.

 • DSP involves an active learning process, with students being responsible for their own learning and progress.
 By practicing the self-discipline necessary to direct their own efforts to achieve mastery of subjects, students receive the self-satisfaction that comes from independent learning, which in turn motivates them to continue learning.
-In this process, faculty members direct the learning through detailed learning objectives rather than lecturing to the students.
-Since the DSP process is active learning, faculty are utilized more for learning difficult concepts, consulting for clarification, and to help in determining additional resources or answer specific questions.
+Faculty members direct the learning through providing detailed learning objectives to the students to guide their studying through the provided textbooks.
+Faulty then facilitate discussions and Q&A sessions to clarify difficult concepts and answer specific questions.

 • There are regular examinations within each course and check points along the way.
 These checkpoints include content meetings 3-4 per week with faculty to assess student knowledge.
 Each meeting has a formative quiz worth 3-5 points and provides an opportunity for students to clarify learning objectives and ask questions.